Oak Hill, Austin, Texas: Demographics

 When the area around Oak Hill was first settled in the 1830s and 1840s, there was very little population growth.
 However, as a result of demand for limestone to construct the Texas State Capitol and demand for cedar wood in the latter half of the 19th century, the population of Oak Hill quickly grew, reaching 200 by 1904.
 The community's population doubled between 1904 and the 1970s to 400, and then grew even faster with the development of suburban housing in the region.
 By 1990, the population of Oak Hill was 11,572.
 Over the ensuing decade, the combined Oak Hill planning area saw rapid population growth, more than twice as rapid as the Greater Austin metropolitan area.
-West Oak Hill saw population growth three times more rapid than Austin in the same time period.
+West Oak Hill saw population growth three times greater than Austin in the same time period.

 As of 2000, the total population of the combined planning area was 24,233 people, with slightly more than half of that in East Oak Hill.
 Of the total population of the combined planning area in 2000, 77.7% were white, 2.1% were black, 14.1% were Hispanic, 4.3% were Asian, and another 1.8% were considered to be of other races.
 There were 10,541 housing units at an average density of 606.5 per square mile (247.2/km2).
 The median family income for West Oak Hill was $77,208, compared to $89,262 for East Oak Hill.